 Bayer’s Monsanto is under increased scrutiny following the release of internal documents as part of the US case, known as the Monsanto Papers.
 The company has been accused of seeking to influence regulators.

-In 2017, the EU appeal committee controversially voted to re-authorise glyphosate for five years despite a petition signed by 1.3 million EU citizens calling for a ban.
+In 2017, the EU appeals committee controversially voted to re-authorise glyphosate for five years despite a petition signed by 1.3 million EU citizens calling for a ban.
 France and Vietnam have since sought to eliminate the use of glyphosate by banning its sale or import for domestic use.

 Last year, The Guardian revealed that EU regulators relicensed glyphosate based on a copy-and-pasted report presented as an independent assessment on the safety of glyphosate.